INRIA/scikit-learn-mooc/slides/linear_model.md

 Salary = *.4 x* education + *.2 x* hours-per-week + *.1 x* age + ...

 ???
-Adult census is here a bit modify, instead we have the value of the salary for every one.
+Adult census is here a bit modify, instead of having 2 categories, < $50k and
-So we can see it as a regression problem
+>= $50k, the target "Salaray" contains the exact value of the salary for each person.
+Thus, the target is continuous and we deal with a regression problem instead of a classification problem.

 Salary could be a linear combination of the feature (explanatory variable).

 ---
 # Linear regression

-Predict the value of the target **y**
-given some observation **X**
+Predict the value of the target **y** given some observation **X**

 .shift-down.pull-left.shift-left[<img src="../figures/linear_data.svg" width="100%">]

 ???
-For illustration purpose, let's consider one dimensionnal observation, e.g. salary should be explain by education level (nb of year of study)
+For illustration purpose, let's consider 1-dimensional observation, e.g. salary should be explained by education level (number of year of study)

 ---
 # Linear regression
-A linear model is a slope "as close as possible" from datapoint The blue curve is the prediction for each **x**
+A linear model is a slope "as close as possible" from datapoint The blue curve is the predictions for each possible **x**

 .shift-down.pull-left.shift-left[<img src="../figures/linear_fit.svg" width="100%">]
 .pull-right.very-small[```python
-from sklearn.linear_model import LinearRegression lin_reg = LinearRegression()
+from sklearn.linear_model import LinearRegression linear_regression = LinearRegression()
-lin_reg.fit(x, y)
+linear_regression.fit(x, y)
 ```]
 ???

 We learn a linear function to predict *y*.
-Here the salary is a constant times the number of years of study.
+Here, the salary is a constant
+multiplied by the number of years of study.

 ---
 # Linear regression

-The linear regression objectif is to minimize the distance between the prediction curve and the datapoints
+The linear regression aims at minimizing the distance between the prediction
+curve and the samples

 .shift-down.pull-left.shift-left[<img src="../figures/linear_fit_red.svg" width="100%">]

 ???
-An error for each point correspond to the red bar in the figure
+An error for each sample corresponds to the red bar in the figure.
-the best fit is the line which minimize the sum of (the square of) those red lines.
+The best fit is the blue line which minimizes the sum of (the square of) those
+red lines.

-Fortunatly, there is a formula, given **X** and **y**, to find the optimal weights in an efficient manner
+Fortunately, there is a formula, given **X** and **y**, to find the optimal
+weights in an efficient manner.

 ---
-# Linear regression in higher dimension
+# Linear regression in higher dimensions

 .pull-left.shift-left[<img src="../figures/lin_reg_3D.svg" width="130%">]

 ???
+In higher dimensions, the principle remains the same: a linear model tries
+to minimize the distance between the samples and a hyper-plane.

-In real world data set, **X** has severals dimensions, and it is not possible anymore to represent it.
+In real-world data set, **X** has several dimensions, and it is not anymore
+possible to represent it graphically.

 ---
 # For classification: logistic regression

-For **classification** we use a logistic regression model
+For **classification**, we use a logistic regression model **y** is binary,
-**y** is binary, either +1 or -1
+either +1 or -1

 .shift-left.pull-left[<img src="../figures/categorical.svg" width="100%">]
 .pull-right.very-small[